turgu1/maison/Readme.md

 Option              | Default   | Description
 :------------------:|:---------:|------------------------------------------------------------------------
-MAISON_TESTING      |    0      | If = 1, enable debuging output through the standard Serial port.
+MAISON_TESTING      |    0      | If = 1, enable debugging output through the standard Serial port.
 The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
+This will put all other *XXX_TESTING* options to 1, unless they have been previously defined.
+NET_TESTING         |    0      | If = 1, enable network related debugging output through the standard Serial port.
+The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
+OTA_TESTING         |    0      | If = 1, enable OTA related debugging output through the standard Serial port.
+The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
+JSON_TESTING        |    0      | If = 1, enable JSONN related debugging output through the standard Serial port.
+The serial port must be initialized by the application (Serial.begin()) before calling any **Maison** function.
 QUICK_TURN          |    0      | If = 1, HOURS_24 state is fired every 2 minutes instead of 24 hours.
-This is automatically the case when *MAISON_TESTING* is set to 1, unless QUICK_TURN is also defined in build_flags.
+This is automatically the case when any *XXX_TESTING* is set to 1, unless QUICK_TURN is also defined in build_flags.
-MAISON_PREFIX_TOPIC | maison | All topics used by the framework are prefixed with this text
-MAISON_STATE_TOPIC  | state | Topic suffix where the framework state are sent MAISON_EVENT_TOPIC  | event | Topic suffix where the framework events are sent MAISON_CONFIG_TOPIC  | config | Topic suffix where the framework configuration are sent MAISON_LOG_TOPIC    | log | Topic suffix where free text log messages are sent MAISON_CTRL_TOPIC   | ctrl | This is the topic suffix used to identify device-related control topic DEFAULT_SHORT_REBOOT_TIME |  5  | This is the default reboot time in seconds when deep sleep is enable.
+MAISON_PREFIX_TOPIC | maison | All topics used by the framework are prefixed with this text MAISON_STATE_TOPIC  | state | Topic suffix where the framework state are sent MAISON_EVENT_TOPIC  | event | Topic suffix where the framework events are sent MAISON_CONFIG_TOPIC | config | Topic suffix where the framework configuration are sent MAISON_LOG_TOPIC    | log | Topic suffix where free text log messages are sent MAISON_CTRL_TOPIC   | ctrl | This is the topic suffix used to identify device-related control topic DEFAULT_SHORT_REBOOT_TIME |  5  | This is the default reboot time in seconds when deep sleep is enable.
 This is used at the end of the following states: *PROCESS_EVENT*, *WAIT_END_EVENT*, *END_EVENT*.
 For the other states, the wait time is 60 minutes (3600 seconds).